ok-nick/opensource.contentauth.org/docs/manifest/assertions-actions.md

 ...
 ```

-Each action has the following standard properties.
+Each object in the `actions` array has the following standard properties.

 | Property | Required? | Description | Example |
 |----------|-----------| ------------|---------|